modellbibliotek/kurs-openEHR-jan-2021/readme.english.md

 1. Save your work often, and at least now.
 1. Bonus task 1: Create and select a "Cluster" named "Protective equipment used on:".
 Then explore the button "Paste from clipboard" by cutting in the gray field "Paste here" a list such as below and then select the data types and any value sets you think might be suitable/fun (can be modeled in many ways, there is no conclusion.
 Remember that you need to balance the work situation for the staff who will enter the data against the researchers who want to use the data on the get any data at all in practice...)
     * Head
-    * Happens
+    * Hands
-    * Leading
+    * Joints (Knee, elbows etc)
  1. Bonus task 2: In an archetype, you can allow a choice between several data types on the same node and leave the choice to the template author to choose what suits the use case.
-Try e.g. that by clicking for "Hands" in the field "Available types" and adding the type "Boolean"
+Try e.g. that by clicking "Hands" in the field "Available types" and adding the type "Boolean"

 ### 3b.
 Templates - Create and adjust NN_akutmall_undervisningsexempel_3b
 1. Copy the example template from the last teaching session, "akutmall_undervisningsexempel_2a" by placing the pointer over the template in the list of templates and archetypes so that three dots appear on the line in the list, press them and the copy option will appear, see [copy_template.png] (https://github.com/modellbibliotek/kurs-openEHR-jan-2021/blob/main/images/copy_template.png?raw=true).
 Then save the copy with a new name like NN_akutmall_undervisingsexempel_3b (where NN is your initials or other unique text so that we don't later clash with names in our common lab environment for forms.
-Avoid ööö in file names.)
+Avoid åäö in file names.)
 1. If you look in the list of templates, you will see that the name in small text at the bottom of one of the templates has been changed to the one you selected in the previous step, but the name in large bold text on that row is unchanged from the original.
 Open the template and change the name of the top node in the template to the name you gave the copy, if you think it's nicer you can replace the underscores `_` here with real spaces (but keep your initials to avoid confusion later).
 Save the template.
 Go back to the (green) tab with the list of archetypes and templates and check if the change took effect.
 1. Switch back to the template tab.
 Check that Swedish (Sv) is selected (top right)
 1. Plug in our newly produced archetype about exercise race in the `Extra information' field of the template (found under `Problem/Diagnosis') by clicking on the Extra information field and in the list of cluster archetypes that then appears in the panel on the right, select your archetype.
 Note that it is now not possible to view the template in English and German anymore, as our added archetype is only available in Swedish.
 1. In the `Race name' field of the template, we want to list the different variants of the Vättern round so that it will be smooth for the staff.
 Select "Free text" then "Edit values" copy the entire list below, clear of special characters, and when you are in the top blank field paste the cut out and press "Save".

-   * The Vättern round
+   * Vätternrundan 300 km
-   * Halvättern 150 km
+   * Halvvättern 150 km
    * Tjejvättern 100 km
-   * Vätternrundan 300 km
+   * Vätternrundan 100 km
    * MTB-Vättern
-   * The Minivätter
+   * Minivättern

 1. Then make sure that "Limit to list" is *not* checked, otherwise you cannot enter names of other exercise runs when using the template.
 As "Default Value" select Vätternrundan.
 Save the template.
 1. In the settings for the `Time after start` field, remove the tick in front of "Allow all time units" and then deselect "Years", "Months" and "Weeks".